eyzx7x/docs-supergluu-prod/3.1.3/sources/user-guide/index.md

 ### Choose Login Method

-For additional security, Super Gluu gives you the option to configure either a PIN or TouchID to access Super Gluu.
+For additional security, Super Gluu gives you the option to configure either a passcode or TouchID to access Super Gluu.
 This choice can be changed in the application settings later.

+!!!
+Note
+    After 5 unsuccessful attempts to enter the passcode, the app is locked for 10 minutes.

 ![login choice](../img/user-guide/choose_login.jpg)
 ![pin access](../img/user-guide/pin_settings.jpg)